Want to Play?

 OPEN MIC SESSIONS

-With regards to anywhere else, please see the councils' advice at http://www.dorsetforyou.com/399174.
+Please see the council's advice at http://www.dorsetforyou.com/399174.
 If unavailable, go to Dorset For You and enter Busking in the Search Engine.